-- DO give operating instructions to operators or employees before allowing them to operate the machine, and REVIEW annually thereafter. - DO read and understand ALL Safety and Operating instructions in the manual and follow them.
+- Give operating instructions to operators or employees before allowing them to operate the machine, and REVIEW annually thereafter. - Read and understand ALL Safety and Operating instructions in the manual and follow them.
 The most important safety device on this equipment is a SAFE operator.

-• DO review safety related items annually with all personnel who are operating the machine or performing maintenance.
+Review safety related items annually with all personnel who are operating the machine or performing maintenance.

-- DO wear appropriate Personal Protective Equipment (PPE).
+- Wear appropriate Personal Protective Equipment (PPE).

 The suggested equipment includes but is not limited to the following:

 - Hearing Protection

 - Protective glasses, goggles or face shield

 - Heavy work gloves

 - Protective shoes with slip resistant soles

-- DO have a first-aid kit available for use should the need arise and know how to use it.
+- Keep a first-aid kit available for use should the need arise and know how to use it.

-- DO read and understand all safety signs located on the machine before operating, servicing, adjusting, or cleaning.
-Safety signs are explained on page 15. - DO inspect and secure all guards before starting. - DO check engine intake and exhaust.
-Make sure they are clear of debris prior to starting the machine. - DO have a fire extinguisher available for use should the need arise.
+- Read and understand all safety signs located on the machine before operating, servicing, adjusting, or cleaning. - Inspect and secure all guards before starting. - Check engine intake and exhaust.
+Make sure they are clear of debris prior to starting the machine. - · Inspect and secure all guards before starting. - Have a fire extinguisher available for use should the need arise.
 Know how to use it.

-- DO think SAFETY!
-Work SAFELY! - DO NOT touch hot engine parts, muffler cover, hydraulic hoses, engine body, engine oil, and so on during operation or if the engine was recently shut off.
-Contact may cause burns. - DO NOT expect a person who has not read and understood all operation and safety instructions to use the machine.
+- Do not touch hot engine parts, muffler cover, hydraulic hoses, engine body, engine oil, and so on during operation or if the engine was recently shut off.
+Contact may cause burns. - Do not expect a person who has not learned all operation and safety instructions to use the machine.
 An untrained operator is not qualified and is exposed to possible serious injury or death.
-It is the owner's responsibility to make sure to the operator has familiarity and understanding of the machine. - DO NOT allow riders during transport. - DO NOT risk injury or death by ignoring good safety practices.
+It is the owner's responsibility to make sure to the operator has familiarity and understanding of the machine. - · Do not allow riders during transport. - Do not risk injury or death by ignoring good safety practices.
+Think SAFETY!
+Work SAFELY!